Jonathan2251/lbd/source/llvmstructure.rst

 The Cpu0 Instruction Set
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The Cpu0 instruction set can be divided into three types: L-type instructions,
+The Cpu0 instruction set is categorized into three types:

-which are generally associated with memory operations, A-type instructions for
+- **L-type instructions**: Primarily used for memory operations.
-arithmetic operations, and J-type instructions that are typically used when
+- **A-type instructions**: Designed for arithmetic operations.
-altering control flow (i.e. jumps).
+- **J-type instructions**: Typically used for altering control flow (e.g., jumps).

-:numref:`llvmstructure-f2` illustrates how the bitfields are broken down
+:numref:`llvmstructure-f2` illustrates the bitfield breakdown for each
-for each type of instruction.
+instruction type.

 .. _llvmstructure-f2:
 .. figure:: ../Fig/llvmstructure/2.png